 Before you issue the ASCRE macro, you have some planning to do and some actions to take.
-For a list of the questions you have to consider before you issue the macro, look at Table 23 on page 194.
+For a list of the questions you have to consider before you issue the macro, look at Table 23 on page 198.
 This figure lists the questions, describes the actions that you might take, and points you to the section in this section where you can find information about the action.

-Table 23: Planning considerations for the new address space Considerations Actions that Might Follow Reference Which parameter identifies the procedure in SYS1.PROCLIB that identifies the first program to run in the new address space?
+Table 23.
+Planning considerations for the new adaress space Considerations Actions that Might Follow Reference Which parameter identifies the procedure in SYS1.PROCLIB that identifies the first program to run in the new address space?
 Specify either ASNAME or STPARM on the ASCRE macro.
-"Identifying a procedure in SYS1.PROCLIB" on page 195
+"Identifying a procedure in SYS1.PROCLIB" on page 199 Do any data sets need special DD statements?
+Supply the DD statements in the SYS1.PROCLIB member.
+"Identifying a procedure in SYS1.PROCLIB" on page 199